-It’s a great ebike motor to have on a mountain bike, especially at this price.
-I personally think it has the edge on the Bosch CX, and Shimano Steps E7000.
+It’s a great e-bike motor to have on a mountain bike, especially at this price.
+I think it has the edge over the Bosch CX and Shimano Steps E7000.

 It’s not a big deal in my opinion, as the control panel is discreet, and less prone to damage if you come off the bike while riding.

-The Giant EnergyPak 400Wh battery is neatly integrated into the frame of the bike and comes with a 6A fast charger.
-These batteries are of really high quality and should give a realistic range of between 40-70 miles, depending on the assist level used, rider weight and terrain.
+For 2021 Giant has added a more powerful EnergyPak 500Wh battery that is neatly integrated into the frame of the bike and comes with a 6A fast charger.
+These batteries are of really high quality and should give a realistic range of between 40-80 miles, depending on the assist level used, rider weight and terrain.

-The excellent 10-speed Shimano Deore gearing utilises an 11-42 rear cassette with a 36t front chainring, making the gearing perfect for off-road riding.
-As you would expect from Shimano the shifting is precise and crisp, and works in perfect harmony with the motor.
+The 2021 model has an improved gear range with the excellent 10-speed Shimano Deore gearing utilises an 11-46 rear cassette with a 36t front chainring, making the gearing perfect for off-road riding.
+As you would expect from Shimano the shifting is precise and crisp and works in perfect harmony with the motor.